lexibank/tlopo/out/vol3/chapter9.md

 <a id="p-283"></a>

-POc _&ast;baReko_ or perhaps _&ast;beta_ may have denoted A. calamansi or a particular breadfruit cultivar or, for example, the cooked breadfruit, but these possibilities remain speculations.
+POc _&ast;baReko_ or perhaps _&ast;beta_ may have denoted _Artocarpus camansi_ or a particular breadfruit cultivar or, for example, the cooked breadfruit, but these possibilities remain speculations.

 Scattered areas - many North New Guinea languages on New Britain, scattered languages in the islands of the Papuan Tip area, much of Central and South Vanuatu, and Micronesia - have a breadfruit term other than _&ast;kuluR_~_&ast;kunuR_ and _&ast;baReko_.
 Two of these, POc(?) _&ast;beta_ and Proto Remote Oceanic _&ast;maRi_, are sufficiently widespread to warrant mention.